-(Transferee)
+(Transferee) (Date)

-30. Compliance Certification.
-Each permittee who receives an NWP provide a signed certification documenting completion of the authorized activity and implementation of any required of any required permittee-responsible project (a "USACE project"), the mitigation, including the achievement prospective permittee must submit a of ecological performance standards, will be addressed separately by the district engineer.
-The Corps will provide the permittee the certification permission and/or review is not document with the NWP verification letter.
-The certification document will include:

-(a) A statement that the authorized activity was done in accordance with the NWP authorization, including any conditions:

-(b) A statement that the implementation of any required compensatory mitigation was completed in accordance with the permit conditions.
-If credits from a mitigation bank or in-lieu fee program are used to satisfy the compensatory mitigation requirements, the certification must include the documentation required by 33 CFR 332.3(I)(3) to confirm that the permittee secured the appropriate number and resource type of credits; and

-(c) The signature of the permittee certifying the completion of the activity and mitigation.
+- 30. Compliance Certification.
+Each permittee who receives an NWP verification letter from the Corps must provide a signed certification documenting completion of the authorized activity and implementation of any required compensatory mitigation.
+The success of any required permittee-responsible mitigation, including the achievement of ecological performance standards, will be addressed separately by the district engineer.
+The Corps will provide the permittee the certification document with the NWP verification letter.
+The certification document will include: - (a) A statement that the authorized activity was done in accordance with the NWP authorization, including any general, regional, or activity-specific conditions; - (b) A statement that the implementation of any required compensatory mitigation was completed in accordance with the permit conditions.
+If credits from a mitigation bank or in-lieu fee program are used to satisfy the compensatory mitigation requirements, the certification must include the documentation required by 33 CFR 332.3(I)(3) to confirm that the permittee secured the appropriate number and resource type of credits; and - (c) The signature of the permittee certifying the completion of the activity and mitigation.